Alrighttt/POSTEST64/README.md

 Download and install the marketmaker.
 This guide assumes you have `jq` installed already. (`sudo apt-get install jq`)

+To use the createaddrs.sh script to just generate your address's and wifs

+> `./createaddrs.sh <username> false`

+To automatically import the wifs to POSTEST64C

+> `./createadrs.sh <username> true`

 ```shell
 git clone https://github.com/jl777/SuperNET
 cd SuperNET/iguana/exchanges